ztyyLV/web-twain-docs/indepth/faqs/develop/how-do-i-know-whether-the-upload-succeeded.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How Do I Know Whether The Upload Succeeded
+title: How Do I Know Whether The Upload Succeeded
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How Do I Know Whether The Upload Succeeded
-description: Dynamic Web TWAIN SDK Documentation FAQs How Do I Know Whether The Upload Succeeded
+description: How Do I Know Whether The Upload Succeeded
 ---

-# Develop
+# Development

 ## How do I know whether the upload succeeded?